nclarius/pyPL/README.md

 Usage notes
 -----------

+Usage instructions are currently only available for the model checking feature, as the tableau and model generation program is still under construction.

 ### Try it out
 **You can try this tool out [here](https://trinket.io/python3/757871dd18).**
 If you want to dive in deeper, I recommend downloading pyPL to your own computer.